Life on Earth

 Air date: 1979-03-13

-A look at the evolution of mammals from reptiles 200 million years ago.
+Mammals have proved to be one of the most adaptable products of evolution.
+David Attenborough looks at their evolution from reptiles 200 million years ago.
 This remarkable transition involved the development of mechanisms for regulating body temperature, for allowing the young to develop in the womb and for suckling newborns.
-Attenborough also explores the South American origins of marsupials and their colonization of Australia
+Attenborough also explores the South American origins of marsupials and their colonisation of Australia.

 Theme and Variations